 In May 2019, the Nature Trail on Guernsey Sanctuary on Sabrina lake identified 72 specimens of flora to be equipped with QR Codes.

 Each QR Code encodes the common and scientific name of the selected specimen.
-Besides, tourists can also access photographic information upon scanning the QR Code via their smartphone.
+Besides, tourists can also access photographic information upon scanning the QR Code.

 The main purpose of the project was to provide an interactive session to tourists.